thriveweb/deking-new/content/posts/2019-06-27-types-of-decks.md

 featuredImage: /images/uploads/deking-some-types-of-decks-brisbane-gold-coast-australia.png
 shortDescription: >-
   15 types of decks that you might see in Australia.
-Particularly in Southeast QLD where DeKing Decks would be happy to build one for you
+Particularly in Southeast QLD where DeKing Decks would be happy to build one for you.
 categories:
   - category: Decks and Patio Roofing
 meta: